openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 nullish values (e.g., re-assigning one nullable value to another) can be used 'as is' for nullish types.

-The following nullish-safe options exist for operations on nullish type *T* that can potentially violate null safety (e.g., access to a property):
+The following nullish-safe options exist for the operations on nullish type ``T`` that can potentially violate null safety (e.g., access to a property):

 .. index::